ali-shabani/vibe-todo/README.md

 ## Deployment

 This application is deployed via GitHub Pages using GitHub Actions.
-The deployment workflow automatically deploys the latest changes from the 'vibe' branch.
+The deployment workflow automatically deploys the latest changes from the 'main' branch.